CQDX/visi-genie-4d-systems-async/README.md

 * Connects and discovers one or more displays.

-* Queues all incomming ViSi Genie Report messages that originate from the display.
+* Queues up all incomming ViSi Genie Report messages that originate from the display.
-  The library forwards display events as C# async events for the app to handle.
+  Forwards each Report as C# async events to the app's handler function.
   For instance, the user presses a menu button object on the resistive touch display.

 ### Roadmap